Why We Built MakerOS & How it May Change Your Company

 As it turns out, dogfooding your own product is a great way to figure out if your assumptions are based in reality.
 It let us iterate faster and fail cheaper.

-A few years, investment rounds, and iterations later, we have arrived at our initial goal: MakerOS, an all-in-one management platform for design, prototype, and production services.
+A few years, investment rounds, and iterations later, we have arrived at our initial goal: MakerOS, an all-in-one, business management platform for design, prototype, and production services.

 Grow bottom lines